Joe Garcia: 2012

 In 2012, Garcia announced he would seek a rematch against Rivera in what was now the 26th district.
 The district had been pushed well to the east and south, losing its share of Collier County and picking up all of Monroe County, including the Keys.
 The race was widely expected to be much closer than in previous cycles.
 Not only was it more evenly divided between Democrats and Republicans than its predecessor, but Rivera's campaign was hobbled by numerous scandals.
 In addition to several state probes, Rivera was the target of a federal investigation into allegations he tried to sabotage the Democratic primary in the 26th by secretly funding an unknown candidate, Justin Lamar Sternad, in hopes of avoiding a rematch against García.
 Several vendors whom Sternad employed in his campaign told the Miami Herald that Rivera had funded Sternad's campaign.
 Sternad himself subsequently told the FBI that Rivera had funded his campaign.
 Sternad's campaign manager, Ana Alliegro, was a close friend of Rivera.
 According to Sternad she served as the go-between.

 Garcia won the rematch, defeating Rivera 54%–43%.
-He was the first Cuban-American Democrat to represent Florida in Congress, and remains the only one as of 2022.
+He was the first Cuban-American Democrat to represent Florida in Congress, and remains the only one as of 2024.

 In May 2013, Garcia's chief-of-staff and top political strategist went to jail after being implicated in a sophisticated scheme to manipulate the previous year’s primary elections by submitting hundreds of fraudulent absentee-ballot requests.

 2014

 García ran for re-election to the U.S. House in 2014.
 He faced Republican nominee Carlos Curbelo in the general election on November 4, 2014.
 According to a Washington Post article in December 2012, Garcia was one of the 10 most vulnerable incumbents in 2014.
 He was a member of the Democratic Congressional Campaign Committee's Frontline Program, designed to help protect vulnerable Democratic incumbents heading into the 2014 election.
-Nonetheless, Garcia lost to the Republican nominee Carlos Curbelo.
+Nonetheless, Garcia lost to the Republican nominee Carlos Curbelo, 51.5% to 48.5%.

 2016

-Garcia ran again to reclaim his seat but was defeated by Curbelo.
+Garcia ran again to reclaim his seat but was defeated by Curbelo, 53% to 41%.